obestwalter/i3configger/README.md

 Everything that is set with `set $<whatever> <value>` can be replaced using string template substitutions

 It is then possible to switch sets of settings by simply replacing the source of variables.

+This overcomes the restriction of the i3config that I can't assig variables to other variables (e.g. you can't say `set $someVar $someOtherVar`).

 ## Dynamic settings